-“Le Studio d’Orphée” (Orpheus’ studio) is an atelier, a recording and editing studio, a living and working place that is relocated on the first floor of the Sud gallery.
+“Le Studio d’Orphée” (Orpheus’ studio) is an atelier, a recording and editing studio, a living and working place that has been relocated on the first floor of the Sud gallery.
 The director decided to transfer the technical material, used in his latest films’ shooting from 2010, as well as furniture, books, paintings and other personal items from his studio-house in Rolle in Switzerland.
 The title expressly mentions the myth of Orpheus and Eurydice, establishing a parallel between the director and the Greek poet-musician.

-Within “Le Studio d’Orphée” the feature film Le Livre d’image (The Image Book), 2018 and nine short movies by the director — On s’est tous défilés, 1988; Je vous salue Sarajevo, 1993; Les enfants jouent à la Russie, 1993; The Old Place, 1998; De l’origine du XXIème siècle, 2000; Liberté et Patrie, 2002; Une bonne à tout faire, 2006; Vrai faux passeport, 2006; Une Catastrophe, 2008 – will be screened on a television monitor usually employed by Godard as a working tool.
+Within “Le Studio d’Orphée” the feature film Le Livre d’image (The Image Book), 2018 and nine short movies by the director — On s’est tous défilés, 1988; Je vous salue Sarajevo, 1993; Les enfants jouent à la Russie, 1993; The Old Place, 1998; De l’origine du XXIème siècle, 2000; Liberté et Patrie, 2002; Une bonne à tout faire, 2006; Vrai faux passeport, 2006; Une Catastrophe, 2008 – are screened on a television monitor employed by Godard as a working tool.